 Don’t worry if you don’t know these forms or terms, but your CPA should know them in his sleep.
-You may want to ask with how many expats he has worked in the last few years.
+You may want to ask how many expats he has worked with in the last few years.

 When working with a tax accounting firm rather than an individual CPA, you should also ask about the experience of the person who will actually prepare your return and if there is anyone else reviewing it.

 2. Can I ask you tax questions throughout the year?